NF refers to the genetic conditions of neurofibromatosis and all schwannomatosis.

 If you or a loved one has NF, it is vital to be armed with a strong knowledge and understanding about the disorder and to see an NF doctor who is not only knowledgeable but also very experienced in the treatment of NF.

-On this website and on links that take you beyond, we hope you find some of the answers that you are looking for.
+On this website and on links that take you beyond, we hope you find some of the answers you are looking for.

 National Institute of Health Fact Sheet ¿Qué son las neurofibromatosis?